-User charges.
-Japan charges the highest co-payment rate for hospital care, at 30 per cent of costs for citizens below the age of 70 years, 20 percent for those above age 70 but only 10 percent for low-income citizens above age 70.
-France follows a different strategy, with co-payments of 20 per cent for the first 31 days of hospital care and a ceiling of €200, and an additional €10.67 per day for accommodations.
-Germans pay the lowest user charges for hospital care with a fee of €10 per day, but that amount is limited to a maximum of 28 days per year.
-The Netherlands is the only country that requires no co-payments at all for hospital care.
+Japan charges the highest co-payment rate of all four countries as user charges for hospital care, with a share of 20 per cent for citizens under the age of 3, 30 per cent for citizens 3 to 69, and a share of 10 per cent for those 70 and above while citizens age 70 and above with incomes exceeding a certain level have to pay 20 per cent co-payments.
+France follows a different strategy with co-payments of 20 per cent for the first 31 days of hospital care (with a ceiling of \in 200) and additionally \in 10.67 per day for accommodation.
+Germans must pay the lowest user charges for hospital care with a fee of \in 10 per day, but this is limited to a maximum of 28 days per year.
+The Netherlands is the only country with no co-payments for hospital care.